BobBuildTool/bob/doc/manpages/bob-jenkins.rst

     on the previous state.

 ``--sandbox``
-    Enable sandboxing.
+    Enable partial sandboxing.
 This is the default.

+    Build packages in an ephemeral container if a sandbox image is available for the package.
+Inside the sandbox, stable execution paths are used.
+In absence of a sandbox image, no isolation is performed.

 ``--shortdescription``
     Do not calculate every possible path of each package in a job for the